 - How Pre-Existing Conditions Affect Life Insurance Pricing

-- 6 Tips for Reducing Cost of Life Insurance
+- 6 Tips for Reducing the Cost of Life Insurance

 - How a Medical Exam Affects the Cost of Life Insurance

-- Difference in Cost between Term and Whole Life Insurance
+- Average Cost of Term vs. Whole Life Insurance

-One of the biggest factors that determines how life insurers rate you when you apply for a policy is your age.
+One of the biggest factors that determine the cost of a life insurance policy is your age.

 Women are expected to live longer, so the rates they pay are less than what a male would pay.